Amber Mason Published September 5, 2022. Updated October 13, 2023.

 Overall, malicious bots and botnets can:

-- Record activity such as keystroke and webcam use, as well as taking screenshots
+- Record activity such as keystroke and webcam use, as well as taking screenshots of your device in use

 - Send phishing emails from your device